Date and Time:

 Important Notes for Pair-up Runners:

 • 2.
-To treat them as his/her actual age.
-For adults with ID, treat them as adult.
+Age-Appropriate Treatment: Interact with individuals according to their actual age.
+For adults with ID, treat them as adults.

 • 3.
-To protect their privacy, shall not reveal their personal information to the third party.
-To seek consent from the associated organizations or schools of the persons with ID before taking any photo or video.
+Privacy Protection: Safeguard their privacy by not disclosing personal information to third parties.
+Obtain consent from relevant organizations or schools before taking any photos or videos.

 (2) Communication

-• 1.
-To speak with concrete content and in slow speed.
-To apply simple phrases and gestures when necessary.
-Please consult with the associated organizations to understand the communication ability and the performance of the persons with ID.
+• Clear and Slow Communication: Speak clearly and at a slow pace.
+Use simple phrases and gestures when necessary.
+Please consult with the associated organizations to understand the communication ability and the performance of the persons with ID

-(3) Understanding the characteristics of the participants with ID
+(3) Understand the characteristics of Participants with Intellectual Disabilities (recommendations):

 • 1.
-The Organizer will record and keep the data of the participants with ID and the according pair-up runners.
-The bib numbers of the pair-up runners will be correlated with the participants with ID’s.
+The Organizer will record and keep the data of the participants and the according pair-up runners.
+The bib numbers of the pair-up runners will be correlated with the participants.
 Change of combination of pair-up runners are not allowed without the Organizer’s permission.

 • 3.
-The pair-up runners shall accompany the participants with ID to take part in the entire event.
+The pair-up runners shall accompany the participants to take part in the entire event.
 Such as, assisting the participants in cloaking, collecting, changing, toileting, obtaining awards, and joining activities arranged by the Organizer.
-Please note the announcement and instruct the participants with ID in each activity.
+Please note the announcement and instruct the participants in each activity.
 For details, please coordinate with the staff of the associated organizations.

 • 4.
 It is encouraged that the pair-up runners to compromise the communication channel among them and the staff of associated organizations.
 For example, exchanging phone numbers.

 • 5.
-The runner’s packs of the pair-up runners shall be collected by the associated organization of the participants with ID.
+The runner’s packs of the pair-up runners shall be collected by the associated organization of the participants.

 Registration Fee: